 If you aren’t earning a paycheck, you can’t fund an individual retirement account (IRA) — if you’re single.
 But once you say “I do” you may be able to contribute to an IRA based on your spouse’s income.

-According to the IRS, each spouse can make a tax deductible contribution up to the contribution limit, which is $6,000 for tax years 2021 and 2022.
-(Those age 50 and older may contribute $7,000 annually.)
+According to the IRS, each spouse can make a tax-deductible contribution up to the contribution limit, which is $6,500 for tax year 2023 and $7,000 for tax year 2024.
+(Those age 50 and older may contribute and extra $1,000 annually.)
 That doubles your family’s tax deduction in the year you contribute.

 “In situations where one spouse is the homemaker, married couples have a tax and retirement planning benefit not available to non-married couples,” said Tourin.
 “This benefit comes in the form of being able to contribute to a spousal IRA.”